marcnunez/goldenspear-AItest/README.md

 - The results have been plotted

 2. **Models validation.** As we don’t have validation samples on the dataset, find a way to visually demonstrate the capacity of the model.
-> A way to visualize the results without having validation, can be with the visual check of grids of small images of those in which it has succeeded.
-Being the smallest dataset, it could be a simple way to check that there are no False Positives.
+> Since the dataser is not too large, a simple way to check that there are no False Positives is plotting the results in grids.
+The small images can be checked at a glance and we can visually determine if they really correspond to blue shirts.

 ![alt text-1](https://github.com/marcnunez/goldenspear-AItest/blob/master/results/1_100_blue.PNG) ![alt text-2](https://github.com/marcnunez/goldenspear-AItest/blob/master/results/101_200_blue.PNG)
 ![alt text-1](https://github.com/marcnunez/goldenspear-AItest/blob/master/results/201_300_blue.PNG) ![alt text-2](https://github.com/marcnunez/goldenspear-AItest/blob/master/results/301_400_blue.PNG)